kopanangmasilo71-alt/app-privacy-policy/index.md

 **Effective Date: August 11, 2026**

-This Privacy Policy applies to the **River Crossing** mobile application (hereby referred to as the "Application"), created by **MasiloDev** (hereby referred to as the "Service Provider").
+This Privacy Policy applies to the **River Crossing** mobile application (hereby referred to as the "Application"), created by **Masilo.Dev** (hereby referred to as the "Service Provider").
 The Application is provided as a free service.

 ## Information Collection and Use